 I became adept at using walls and furniture to lean on, and praying all the way to my computer I wouldn't fall over as I wasn't sure how long it'd take me to get back up again.
 Those were tough days as I couldn't talk either.
 My memory for language, for the words I love, was all locked away inside my brain.

-The day I made it up and down the hallway four times is now set in my memory.
-I celebrated quietly within myself knowing that if I could make it out to my computer and back with rests in between four times, then there was hope I could become well and regain my cognitive function and my life again.
+The day I made it up and down the hallway four times is set in my memory.
+I celebrated quietly within myself knowing that if I could make it out to my computer and back with rests in between four times, then there was hope I could become well and regain my cognitive function and my life.

-Today, I'm nearly fully recovered, and I can speak, at last.
-I can finish my study and see clients, I can teach my course and I will achieve my life's dreams to live and work in America, well, between Australia and America.
+Today, I actively work my recovery every single day.
+I can study and see clients, I can teach my course and I will achieve my life's dreams to live and work in America, well, between Australia and America.
 That's a story for another day.

 And here's what I know.
 The Silence Has to Cease.
 The silence in families where we don't talk about what's happening for us emotionally, mentally, physically, spiritually and sexually has to stop.
 Being raised in a multigenerational family where silence was the key to being accepted, to belonging, broke my brain.

 Being sexually, spiritually and emotionally abused from an age younger than I care to remember created so many events in my life that were recreation after recreation of my childhood trauma.
-This continued generations of silence breed within our family systems ensuring we as children hold onto way too many unconscious thoughts, emotions and beliefs and our soul, our spirit becomes heavy under the burdens, and we become unwell.
+My life included generations of women who had unresolved trauma, and it killed my mother.
+I'm glad I began looking for answers decades ago or I'd also be a casuality of Complex Ptsd.

 We are the generation that has to break generations of silence handed down through the family systems ensuring our children have healthy lives, and the generation after and so on.
 If we don't take action now we will have a continuing mental health crisis worldwide - for generations.